Your Pet, Our Passion.

 2. Plastic bags

-Store your plastic shopping bags somewhere safe, as they can be a real hazard if chewed and swallowed or hidden in.
+Store your plastic shopping bags somewhere safe, as they can be a hazard if chewed and swallowed, or hidden in.

 3. Kitchen appliances

 Remember to always close doors to the oven, fridge, microwave, dishwasher, tumble-dryer and washing machine.
-Add notes to the doors of these appliances to remind people to check inside for exploring cats before using them.
+Add notes to the doors of these appliances to remind everyone in the family to check inside for exploring cats before using them.
 Small kittens can find a warm dryer or a shiny washing machine drum irresistible!

 4. Toilet lids

-Keep toilet lids down, so your kitten can't fall in or drink (or even try to use the toilet themselves!).
-You may need to leave a note to remind visitors or forgetful housemates.
+Keep toilet lids down, so your kitten can't fall in or drink.
+You may need to leave a note to remind visitors or forgetful family members or housemates.

 5. Trailing cables